-I’ve been lucky enough to have won a few awards over the years.
+I’ve been lucky enough to have won a few awards and been accepted into international exhibitions over the years.

 Exmoor: Best in Exhibition – 2010

 A jobbing artist: After about 4 years painting and getting to know something about the art industry, I’ve had quite a bit of success.
 Sold lots of paintings, shown work in London exhibitions and had the great pleasure of working with some really nice people on commissions.